The Expression Above Can Also Be Written In The Form

 • Factoring by Grouping: A technique used for polynomials with four or more terms, where terms are grouped to reveal common factors.

 3. Expanding Expressions: This involves using the distributive property to multiply out terms and remove parentheses or brackets.
-For instance, expanding 2(x + 3) yields 2x + 6.
+Here's a good example: expanding 2(x + 3) yields 2x + 6.

 4. Using Exponent Rules: Exponents have specific rules that govern how they interact with multiplication, division, and other exponents.
 Some key rules include: